-This repository extends ComfyUI by incorporating support for various image diffusion models, including DiT, PixArt, HunYuanDiT, MiaoBi, and several Variational Autoencoders (VAEs).
-It enables users to leverage these models for enhanced image generation capabilities within the ComfyUI framework.
+This repository enhances ComfyUI by integrating support for various image diffusion models, including DiT, PixArt, HunYuanDiT, MiaoBi, and several VAEs.
+The primary goal is to expand the capabilities of ComfyUI, enabling users to leverage diverse image generation techniques.

-- Supports multiple advanced image diffusion models, allowing for diverse creative outputs.
+- Supports multiple advanced image diffusion models, allowing for a wider range of creative outputs.

 Context